dwarvesf/playbook/operations/write-management-objectives-in-smart.md

 ---
-title: Writing Management Objectives In Smart
+title: Write management objectives in SMART
 date: 2020-02-25
 description: Use S.M.A.R.T goal to define management objectives
 authors: